 See your trends night over night.
 Leak rates, pressure, event breakdowns – so you know if that mask adjustment or pressure change actually helped.

-Everything is processed and stored on your iPhone.
-No servers, no accounts, no cloud.
+Everything is processed and stored on your iPhone and your private iCloud.
+No servers, no accounts.
 We literally cannot see your data.

 My CPAP app gave me 98 out of 100.
 I felt terrible.